We make The Deuce of Spades and MoonLight tents Problems SOLVED! | TheTentLab

 Handling difficult conditions is what makes the MoonLights so good for international trips to wild weather places like the tent-spanking Torres Del Paine National Park in Chile.
 And unlike other tents made to handle big blows, the MoonLights are also very comfortable in desert heat.

-These tents are versatile and strong andI don't just talk about strength, I designed it
+These tents are versatile and strong andI don't just talk about strength, I designed it in and proofed it out.

 Our wind tunnel testing sets a lofty new standard for showing you that the MoonLights are